GEO vs. SEO: What apartment marketers need to know

 Last, but not least, some articles suggest that search engine algorithms are simple compared to generative AI algorithms.
 It’s as if they are representing search engine algorithms as these easily understood and simple algebra formulas.
 This is misleading.

 Search engine algorithms have evolved significantly over the years.
-Google, for example, switched from lexical search to semantic search, understanding the meaning and context of words.
+For example, between 2012 and 2013, Google switched from lexical search to semantic search, understanding the meaning and context of words.
 The BERT update in 2019 introduced deep learning and natural language processing.
-Today, Google’s algorithm includes over 14,000 ranking factors.
+Today, Google’s algorithm includes a large number of ranking factors.

 The reality is that AI, machine learning and incredibly complex algorithms have been a part of search for years now.
 It was just running in the background, invisible to the user, and now it’s being brought to the forefront as part of the visible user experience.